 Please note: Black bag waste, Mixed DRY Recycling bags or Food waste are NOT currently accepted at Community Recycling Centres and should be put out as part of your household, kerbside collection service.

-ONLY one person is permitted to leave and unload your vehicle.
-You can take other waste to the sites but ensure it is segregated beforehand to speed up your journey as you will only be given a 10 minute slot to fully unload.
+Yes you can take green/garden waste to a Community Recycling Centre.
+Please ensure all your waste is segregated beforehand to speed up your journey as you will only be given a 10 minute slot to fully unload.

 If only one person will be permitted outside the vehicle once on site, and no assistance will be given to offload materials by site staff, how will I manage to get bulky waste items out of my vehicle?